 For this project, the Raft paper will serve as the central source of truth.
-All implementation details are found in the paper and this handout will simply refer to relevant sections in the paper for your guidance.
+All implementation details are found in the Raft paper and this handout will simply refer to relevant sections in the Raft paper for your guidance.

-This project is also meant for you to experience what it's like to implement an algorithm directly described from a paper.
+This project is also meant for you to experience what it's like to implement an algorithm directly described from a Raft paper.
 Raft is great for this in that it is very thorough in describing all the details necessary for its implementation.
 We hope that this skill will be useful for you in your future CS career.

-State

-Persistent state on all servers:

-(Updated on stable storage before responding to RPCs)

-currentTerm latest term server has seen (initialized to 0 on first boot, increases monotonically)

-votedFor candidateId that received vote in current

-term (or null if none)

-log[] log entries; each entry contains command for state machine, and term when entry was received by leader (first index is 1)

-Volatile state on all servers:

-commitIndex index of highest log entry known to be committed (initialized to 0, increases monotonically)

-lastApplied index of highest log entry applied to state

-machine (initialized to 0, increases

-monotonically)

-Volatile state on leaders:

-(Reinitialized after election)

-nextIndex[] for each server, index of the next log entry

-to send to that server (initialized to leader

-last log index + 1)

-matchIndex[] for each server, index of highest log entry

-known to be replicated on server (initialized to 0, increases monotonically)

-AppendEntries RPC

-Invoked by leader to replicate log entries (§5.3); also used as heartbeat (§5.2).

-Arguments:

-term leader's term

-leaderId so follower can redirect clients prevLogIndex index of log entry immediately preceding new ones prevLogTerm term of prevLogIndex entry entries log entries to store (empty for heartbeat;

-may send more than one for efficiency)

-leader's commitIndex

-Results:

-leaderCommit

-term currentTerm, for leader to update itself success true if follower contained entry matching prevLogIndex and prevLogTerm

-Receiver implementation:

-- 1. Reply false if term < currentTerm (§5.1) - Reply false if log doesn't contain an entry at prevLogIndex whose term matches prevLogTerm (§5.3) - 3.
-If an existing entry conflicts with a new one (same index but different terms), delete the existing entry and all that follow it (§5.3) - 4.
-Append any new entries not already in the log - 5.
-If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, index of last new entry)
+State Persistent state on all servers: (Updated on stable storage before responding to RPCs) Arguments: latest term server has seen (initialized to 0 currentTerm ter on first boot, increases monotonically) ca votedFor candidateId that received vote in current las term (or null if none) las log entries; each entry contains command log[] for state machine, and term when entry Results was received by leader (first index is 1) term voteGranted Volatile state on all servers: commitIndex index of highest log entry known to be committed (initialized to 0, increases monotonically) 2. lastApplied index of highest log entry applied to state machine (initialized to 0, increases monotonically) Volatile state on leaders: All Servers: (Reinitialized after election) nextIndex[] for each server, index of the next log entry to send to that server (initialized to leader last log index + 1) matchIndex[] for each server, index of highest log entry known to be replicated on server Followers (§5.2): (initialized to 0, increases monotonically) AppendEntries RPC convert to candidate Invoked by leader to replicate log entries (§5.3); also used as heartbeat (§5.2).
+Candidates (§5.2): Arguments: Increment currentTerm term leader's term Vote for self leaderId so follower can redirect clients · Reset election timer prevLogIndex index of log entry immediately preceding new ones prevLogTerm term of prevLogIndex entry entries[] log entries to store (empty for heartbeat; follower may send more than one for efficiency) leaderCommit leader's commitIndex Leaders: Results: term currentTerm, for leader to update itself true if follower contained entry matching success prevLogIndex and prevLogTerm Receiver implementation: 1.
+Reply false if term < currentTerm (§5.1) 2.
+Reply false if log doesn't contain an entry at prevLogIndex whose term matches prevLogTerm (§5.3) 3.
+If an existing entry conflicts with a new one (same index follower (§5.3) but different terms), delete the existing entry and all that follow it (§5.3) Append any new entries not already in the log If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, index of last new entry) Figure 2: A condensed summary of the Raft consensus algorithm (excluding membership changes and log compaction).
+The server behavior in the upper-left box is described as a set of rules that trigger independently and repeatedly.
+Section numbers such as §5.2 indicate where particular features are discussed.
+A formal specification [31] describes the algorithm more precisely.

+Figure 1: This figure is from the Raft paper, and helps summarize a lot of the important details in the protocol.
+If you find a note particularly confusing, refer to the section specified (e.g., $\S3.5$).